 These factors include the following:

-- The amount and sources of earned and unearned income of both spouses, including but not limited to, earnings, dividends, and benefits such as medical, retirement, insurance, social security, or others;
+- The amount and sources of earned and unearned income of both spouses, including but not limited to:

 - The contribution by one spouse to the education, training, or increased earning power of the other spouse;